anubhamandal/CMPE202_ProjectGroup29/README.md

 5. `make docker-run-bridge`
 6. Docker machine will be running at docker-machine ip address at port 80

+### Docker - cloud
+Once docker is running on your local machine, it's time to push to the cloud.
+Use the script `./docker.sh` in the top level directory to make this job easy.
+Prerequisite Accounts:
+* AWS Account
+* Docker Hub account
+* Docker Cloud account
+* Docker toolbox

 ### Multiple clients
 Greenfoot IDE is one client, but for other clients, you will need the jar.